ANIP — Agent-Native Interface Protocol

 }

-The agent now knows: it can search flights freely, but booking requires additional authority from a specific human.
-It can report this to its user and request the scope — rather than trying to book and failing with an opaque 403.
+The agent now knows it can search flights, but booking requires additional authority from a specific human.
+It can report that boundary, ask for approval, or stop instead of guessing, failing with an opaque 403, or attempting an irreversible action with the wrong authority.

 What ANIP is not